digitalbricklayer/techteapotcom/content/posts/a-review-of-2007-at-openxtra.md

 <h2>Hotspot SDK updates</h2>
 Nothing ground breaking on the Hotspot SDK front, but a series of small changes that makes the SDK more and more useful.
 We've added support for Senturion, converted the key component into a much more easily deployable form, ported to Microsoft Vista, added more samples and included PowerShell support.

-We've also recently introduced a <a href="http://www.openxtra.co.uk/downloads/hotspot-vista-sidebar-gadget.php">Vista desktop gadget</a> too.
+We've also recently introduced a Vista desktop gadget too.
 You can now see the Sensatronics temperature monitor readings live on your Vista desktop.
 <h2>OWL fibre testers</h2>
 One of the nice things about 2007 has been the emergence of fibre.
 OWL have a great range of fibre testers from fibre specialists...fibre is what they do.